Descanonge/tomate/README.md

   - [NetCDF] [netcdf4-python](https://github.com/Unidata/netcdf4-python) -
     To open netCDF4 files
   - [Plot] matplotlib - To create plots easily
-  - [Compute] scipy - To various computation on the data
+  - [Compute] scipy - To do various computation on the data

 ## Install